 Meanwhile shake the potatoes in the colander to rough up the edges, but make sure they don’t break down.
 Take the roasting pan out of the oven and carefully put in the potatoes.
 Move them around a little to coat in the fat and place bake into the oven.
 Cook for about 40 minutes to an hour.
 It is important to turn the potatoes 3 or 4 times during the cooking time to ensure the colour evenly.

 When cooked, place on to kitchen paper briefly to drain off excess fat, and season.
-I season with 2 types of salt, table salt to coat the potatoes and sea salt flakes for the texture and extra bursts of flavour.
+I season with two types of salt, table salt to coat the potatoes and sea salt flakes for the texture and extra bursts of flavour.

 Serve with your favourite trimmings.